 In this paper, we proposed heuristic methods for pseudotree based distributed constraint optimization method.
 Derivation of partial solution is introduced to decrease number of backtracking among agents, Synchronization control method is applied to decrease number of communication message cycles.
 Error bounds is applied to obtain quasi optimal solution within less number of message cycles.
-Experiment results show the efficiency of proposed methods.
-More detailed evaluation, integration with other algorithms and applying to practical problems for the proposed methods will be considered for future work
+Results of experiments show efficiency of proposed methods.

+More detailed evaluation, integration with other algorithms and applying to practical problems are future work for the proposed methods.